 Whoever is happy will make others happy too. -Anne Frank

-Their passports were stamped with a “J” to point out the fact that they were Jewish.
+A “J”, to point out the fact that they were Jewish, was stamped onto their passports.

 Jewish people could no longer own businesses so Otto Frank appoints his Dutch colleagues as the business owners and runs the business behind the scenes.